-Serial digital interface uses BNC connectors which have a nominal impedance of 75 ohms.
-Using the SDI standard allows to send 270 Mbit/s signal over 300 meters without repeater.
+The serial digital interface uses BNC connectors which have a nominal impedance of 75 ohms.
+Using the SDI standard allows sending 270 Mbit/s signal over 300 meters without a repeater.
 For HD shorter length is allowed, typically 100 meters.

-A nominal 3 Gbit/s (3G) interface (more accurately, 2.97 Gbit/s, but commonly referred to as "3 gig") is standardized by SMPTE; as of June 2006, chipsets for this interface are just becoming available.
-It is intended to support all of the features supported by the dual 1.485 Gbit/s interface, but requires only one cable rather than two.
+SMPTE standardizes a nominal 3 Gbit/s (3G) interface (more accurately, 2.97 Gbit/s, but commonly referred to as "3 gig"); as of June 2006, chipsets for this interface are just becoming available.
+It is intended to support all of the features supported by the dual 1.485 Gbit/s interface but requires only one cable rather than two.